Enhance Economic Opportunities

-Foster balanced growth and a diverse economy to provide living wage jobs, housing, and economic opportunities.
+Integrate workforce development into our economic development strategies to foster balanced growth, revitalization, and a diverse economy to provide jobs, housing, and economic opportunities.

 Marketing to Target Industries